There Are No Qualified Leads Without Qualified Decisions.

 This forces the organization to stop treating marketing as “content output” and sales as “follow-up volume.”

-It turns the business into a decision engine.
+It turns revenue operations into a scalable decision engine.

 Step 4 — Standardize handoffs with explicit rules.